Barking station: Design

 The station has four sets of stairs from the platforms to the overbridge and the booking hall.
 Four ramps connected by a subway give step free access between all the platforms.
-The stairs/ramps access platforms: 1 and 1a, 2, 3 & 4, 5 & 6, and 7 & 8.
-There is a lift between the booking hall and platforms 1 and 1a.
+The stairs/ramps access platforms: i) 1/1a, ii) 2/3/4, iii) 5/6, and iv) 7/8.
+There is a lift between the booking hall and platforms 1/1a.
 This station has two bay platforms (no 1 and 3).
-Platform 1 was the terminal platform for the Gospel Oak to Barking Line, before the line's extension to Barking Riverside, and only used to be used by London Overground services.
+Platform 1 was the terminal platform for the Gospel Oak to Barking line, before the line's extension to Barking Riverside, and only used to be used by London Overground services.
 It was electrified in 2017 ready for the planned introduction of electric trains in 2018.
 Platform 3 is used by some LU trains on both lines that serve the station, but mainly the District line.